-Items Reported Date Reported Notice of Annual Stockholders' Meeting March 10, 2022 Organizational changes effective on March 10, 2022 March 10, 2022 Declaration of regular cash dividends at Php0.17 per common share to stockholders of record as of March 24, 2022; payable on April 7, 2022 March 10, 2022 Declaration of special cash dividends at Php0.05 per common share to stockholders of record as of March 24, 2022; payable on April 7, 2022 March 10, 2022 Acquisition of additional shares in Coral Bay Nickel Corporation and additional shareholder advances to renewable energy subsidiaries March 10, 2022 Nickel Asia Corporation announces 2021 Financial and Operating Results March 10, 2022 Extension of term of MPSA No. 012-92-VIII and renewal of MPSA No. 078-97-XIII March 14, 2022 Amend: Notice of Annual Stockholders' Meeting May 4, 2022 Amend: Notice of Annual Stockholders' Meeting May 5, 2022 Nickel Asia Corporation announces Financial and Operating Results for the Three-Month Period Ended March 31, 2022 May 5, 2022 Results of the 2022 Annual Stockholders' Meeting June 3, 2022 Results of Organizational Meeting of the Board of Directors held on June 3, 2022, immediately after the Annual Stockholders' Meeting June 3, 2022 Resignation of Directors, Appointment of New Directors, Appointment of Assistant Vice President-Risk Management June 28, 2022 Joint Venture between Emerging Power, Inc. and Shell Overseas Investments B.V.
-July 1, 2022 Joint Venture between Nickel Asia Corporation's subsidiary, Emerging Power, Inc., and Shell Overseas Investments B.V.
-July 6, 2022 Nickel Asia Corporation announces Financial and Operating Results for the Six-Month Period Ended June 30, 2022 August 4, 2022 Matters approved by the Board of Directors of Nickel Asia Corporation on August 4, 2022 a.
+Items Reported Date Reported Notice of Annual Stockholders' Meeting March 10, 2022 Organizational changes effective on March 10, 2022 March 10, 2022 Declaration of regular cash dividends at Php0.17 per common share to stockholders of record as of March 24, 2022; payable on April 7, 2022 March 10, 2022 Declaration of special cash dividends at Php0.05 per common share to stockholders of record as of March 24, 2022; payable on April 7, 2022 March 10, 2022 Acquisition of additional shares in Coral Bay Nickel Corporation and additional shareholder advances to renewable energy subsidiaries March 10, 2022 Nickel Asia Corporation announces 2021 Financial and Operating Results March 10, 2022 Extension of term of MPSA No. 012-92-VIII and renewal of MPSA No. 078-97-XIII March 14, 2022 Amend: Notice of Annual Stockholders' Meeting May 4, 2022 Amend: Notice of Annual Stockholders' Meeting May 5, 2022 Nickel Asia Corporation announces Financial and Operating Results for M E 2022 the Three-Month Period Ended March 31, 2022 May 5, 2022 Results of the 2022 Annual Stockholders' Meeting June 3, 2022 Results of Organizational Meeting of the Board of Directors held on June 3, 2022, immediately after the Annual Stockholders' Meeting luno 2 2022 Resignation of Directors, Appointment of New Directors, Appointment of June 3, 2022 Assistant Vice President-Risk Management June 28, 2022 Joint Venture between Emerging Power, Inc. and Shell Overseas Julic 20, 2022 Investments B.V.
+July 1, 2022 Joint Venture between Nickel Asia Corporation's subsidiary, July 1, 2022 Emerging Power, Inc., and Shell Overseas Investments B.V.
+July 6, 2022 Nickel Asia Corporation announces Financial and Operating Results for , , , the Six-Month Period Ended June 30, 2022 August 4, 2022 Matters approved by the Board of Directors of Nickel Asia Corporation on August 4, 2022 a.
 The issuance by the Company of up to US\$300 Million Corporate Bonds b.
 The conversion of Php1.054 billion advances to equity in EPI c.
 The creation of the Sustainability Committee and Chief Sustainability Officer Position, and Adoption of the Charter of the Sustainability Committee Bonds d.
-The approval of the NAC Anti-Bribery Policy August 4, 2022 Organizational Changes - election of Independent Director; promotion 4 4 2022 and appointment of Officers August 4, 2022 Approval of grant of short-term bridge loan to Jobin-SQM Inc. August 17, 2022 Approval of exemption for registration of common shares for 6 2018 Stock Option Plan September 20, 2022 Acquisition of additional 33,046,875 shares of stock in October 2 2022 Coral Bay Nickel Corporation October 3, 2022 Nickel Asia Corporation analysts'/investors' briefing for Financial and October 28, 2022
+The approval of the NAC Anti-Bribery Policy August 4, 2022 Organizational Changes - election of Independent Director; promotion and appointment of Officers August 4, 2022 Approval of grant of short-term bridge loan to Jobin-SQM Inc. August 17, 2022 Approval of exemption for registration of common shares for 6 2018 Stock Option Plan September 20, 2022 Acquisition of additional 33,046,875 shares of stock in October 2 2022 Coral Bay Nickel Corporation Nickel Asia Corporation analysts'/investors' briefing for Financial and October 3, 2022 October 28, 2022 Nickel Asia Corporation analysis / investors whenling for Financial and OCIODEI 20, 2022